 Shareholders wishing to participate in the Meeting shall:

 Shareholders whose shares are registered under a nominee name must temporarily re-register them in their own names with Euroclear Sweden to be entitled to participate.
-Such re-registration must be completed by Friday 10 April 2015.
+Such re-registration must be completed on Thursday 7 April 2016 at the latest.
 This means that shareholders must notify their account operator of their intention well ahead of this date.
 Shareholders who wish to be represented by a proxy may obtain a proxy form from the company.
-A proxy form is also available on the company’s website: www.holmen.com.
+A proxy form is also available on the company’s website, www.holmen.com.

 3 Preparation and approval of voting list